danielsomerfield/go-strong-auth-plugin/readme.md

 Road Map (subject to change)
 --------
 0.3 - add migration support for legacy files
-0.2 - added support for different hash mechanisms via factory
-    - add factory that uses MessageDigests

 Release Notes
 -------------
+0.2 - added support for different hash mechanisms via provider interface
+    - add providers that uses bcrypt or built-in Java PBE
+    - changed python script to use bcrypt format
 0.1 - initial release with support for PBE-based hashing